pathak22/caffe-ccnn/README.md

 Some Key Functionalities:

 - Test Time DenseCRF Layer originally described in this [paper](http://graphics.stanford.edu/projects/densecrf/).
-- Atrous or 'hole' algorithm described in the [arxiv paper](http://arxiv.org/abs/1412.7062). **Disclaimer**: The Atrous code in this repository is modification of the original implementation, released [here](https://bitbucket.org/deeplab/deeplab-public/).
+- Atrous or 'hole' algorithm described in the [arxiv paper](http://arxiv.org/abs/1412.7062). **Disclaimer**: The Atrous code in this repository is obtained (and modified) from the original implementation, released [here](https://bitbucket.org/deeplab/deeplab-public/).
 - A rough version of MIL based Softmax Loss Layer for weakly supervised tasks.
 - Background Weighted SoftmaxLossLayer.
 - Some additional scripts in the folder ./my_script/